 Stock Price Reactions to the Information and Bias in Analyst-Expected Returns

-I use a novel decomposition to extract information and bias components from the returns implied by analyst price targets and provide evidence that the market does not efficiently incorporate these components into prices.
-Prices underreact to the information component and returns drift in the direction of their initial reaction for up to 12 months.
-Prices overreact to the bias component and reverse their initial reaction within three to six months.
-Market participants are able to partially debias analyst-expected returns before incorporating them into prices with the initial reaction to bias being much weaker than that to information.
-These effects are economically significant as evidenced by implementable trading strategies.
+I use a novel decomposition to estimate information and bias components from the returns implied by analyst price targets and provide evidence that prices simultaneously underreact to information and overreact to bias.
+Price reactions to information are permanent and prices drift in the direction of their initial reaction for up to 12 months.
+Price reactions to bias are transitory and prices reverse their initial reaction after about 3 months.
+Price reactions are relatively efficient.
+Approximately 85% of the total price reaction to information occurs during price target announcement months.
+Market participants are able to mostly (but not fully) debias analyst-expected returns before incorporating them into prices, with the announcement-month reaction to bias being relatively weak at about 15% of its reaction to information.
+A trading strategy analysis implies that mispricing induced by bias is only about 1/3 of that implied by prior research.

 Keywords: Expected returns, Cross section, Analysts, Price targets, Market efficiency, Price drift, Return reversal